anpv1/php-rbac/README.md

 # php-rbac
-A simple and portable role based access control written in PHP
+A simple and portable ACL using role based access control (RBAC) written in PHP

 ### Define role's permissions